The History of Lesbian, Gay, Bisexual, Transgender Studies, and Queer Studies at UCLA

 Lesbian, Gay, Bisexual, Transgender and Queer Studies is no longer a new field, but it has certainly become one of the most dynamic fields in academia.
 LGBTQ Studies actually represents the intersection of two traditions that have existed for thousands of years.
 The better known is the learned tradition, which, at least since the end of the ancient world, has been overwhelmingly hostile.
 Medieval theology condemned the sodomite; nineteenth-century medicine pathologized the invert; and until the late twentieth century psychiatry felt called upon to “cure” the homosexual.
 For at least as long, however, men and women attracted to others of their own sex have kept alive another, affirmative tradition, a knowledge of their past that sustained them, often in the face of overwhelming official hostility.
 The guests at Plato’s Symposium looked back to Achilles and Patroclus; women-loving-women in early twentieth-century Paris remembered Sappho.

-As the political movement for lesbian and gay rights gained strength after 1969, the knowledge that had flourished underground for centuries found a public voice sufficiently strong to mount a sustained challenge to the official teachings concerning minority sexualities.
+As the political movement for lesbian and gay rights gained strength after 1969, the knowledge that had flourished underground for centuries found a public voice sufficiently strong enough to mount a sustained challenge to the official teachings concerning minority sexualities.
 This challenge led to a dramatic increase in research on same-sex desire, most of it the work of scholars without academic affiliations.
 Inspired by these accomplishments, students and faculty at colleges and universities eventually mustered the courage to address similar topics, thereby transforming—partly by assimilation, partly by contestation—the previously hostile learned tradition.
 This originally rather disparate work gradually coalesced into lesbian, gay, bisexual, transgender and queer studies, which, over the last two decades, has developed into an academic discipline of remarkable breadth and vitality.
 The field embraces work in genetics and cultural studies, in literature and anthropology, in the health sciences, history, and the visual arts.
 It ranges from archival research to the elaboration of queer theory, from the analysis of constitutional law to questions of public health, from the study of popular culture to investigations into the development of sexual identity.

 Although the initial focus in lesbian, gay, bisexual, and transgender studies is usually on minority sexualities and genders, it is impossible to study them in any meaningful way without raising questions about sexuality and gender in general.
 And those questions cannot be responsibly answered without considering class, race, ethnicity, history, political economy, and the construction of scientific knowledge.
 Thus lesbian, gay, bisexual, and transgender studies, which may at first seem to concern the private practices of a small number of people, inevitably leads to the much larger study of sexuality, gender, and culture.
 It represents an important vantage point from which to investigate the social construction of gender and sexual identity, social control of behavior, changing definitions of the family, and the place of sexual expression in the public and private spheres.
 Because of the kinds of questions asked, lesbian, gay, bisexual, transgender and queer studies is the site of some of the most exciting work being done today on the relation of culture, gender, and sexuality.